-Hexagon head bolt M12x80 4X
+Hexagon head bolt M12x80

 Hexagon self-locking nut M12 4X

 Flat washer 12 8X

 Wheel assembly 2X

 Front Post 2X

-Clamping piece 2 X
+Clamping piece 2X

-Then insert vertical post assemblies into corresponding locations in head assembly.
+Then Insert vertical post assemblies into corresponding locations in head assembly.

-Assemble front vertical post to wheel assembly using the two bolts and clamping piece.
+Assemble front vertical post to wheel assembly using the two bolts and back plate.
 Repeat same step for the other front vertical post assembly.

-Lock the cam handles on both the square posts to prevent the head from moving when it is stood up in the coming steps.
+Lock the cam handles on both the square post to prevent the head from moving when it is stood up in the coming steps.
 Ensure that when activating the cam handles, the clamps securely lock on the square vertical post.